-Berlin is the 5th most dynamic city in Europe, according to the 2016 Dynamic Cities index.
-Here it scores highest in the dimension of inspiration, which measures aspects such as the city’s art sector strengths, engagement and livability.
-Berlin’s performance is also good in terms of interconnection, which is mainly boosted by its public transport infrastructures and local connectivity.
+Berlin is the 4th most dynamic city in Europe, according to the 2019 Dynamic Cities index.
+Here it scores highest in the dimension of inspiration, which measures aspects such as the city’s art sector strengths, engagement, and livability.
+Berlin’s performance is also good in terms of interconnection as well as inclusion.

 Berlin’s economic performance

 Is Berlin a good place to do business?

 Berlin is the 9th best city for doing business, according to Ipsos 2017 Top Cities Index, the same position it held in the previous, 2013 edition.
 While New York tops the list, London and Zurich are the only European cities that are ahead of Berlin in this ranking.

 Berlin has a strong, 8th position in the Global Power City Index 2019 edition.
 Berlin’s ranking has remained the same in comparison to last year but is two positions below its all-time best (from 2008 to 2011) when it was 6th.

 Berlin leads in the dimension of livability, which shows a city’s costs of living, well-being, working environment, and other important characteristics.
 Its lowest score is in the pillar of economy (29th), showing that the overall business environment of Berlin is good, but not excellent.

 In A. T. Kearney’s Global Cities 2019 Index, Berlin ranks 14th.
 In six years, its ranking has improved by six positions.
 In Europe, Berlin ranks 3rd for its global power behind London and Paris.